Adaptive Conformal Prediction by Reweighting Nonconformity Score: Random Forest Localizer

 \section{Random Forest Localizer}

-In this section, we present the Random Forest Localizer for constructing adaptive PI that depends on the test point $\Xtest$.
-The approach utilizes the learned weights of the RF and assigns higher weights to calibration samples that have residuals $\hV_i$ similar to $\hV_{n+1}$.
-This is based on the RF algorithm's ability to partition the input space by recursively splitting the data, resulting in similar observations with respect to the target variable within each leaf node of the trees.
-The basic idea of the tree of the RF is to partition the input space into cell (leaf node) $R_l$ such that $ Var(\hV(\X, Y) \;|\;\X \in R_l) \approx 0$.
-The corresponding weight of each calibration sample for $\Xtest$ are determined by the number of times it appears in the leaves of the trees where $\Xtest$ falls.
+In this section, we present the Random Forest Localizer for constructing adaptive PI that depends on the test point $ \Xtest$.
+The approach utilizes the learned weights of the RF and assigns higher weights to calibration samples that have residuals $ \hV_i$ similar to $ \hV_{n+1}$.
+This is based on the RF algorithm's ability to partition the input space by recursively splitting the data, resulting in similar observations with respect to the target variable (here the residuals) within each leaf node of the trees.
+The basic idea of the trees of the RF is to partition the input space into cells such that $ Var(\hV(\X, Y) \;|\;\X \in A) \approx 0$ in each cell $ A$.
+The corresponding weight of each calibration sample for $ \Xtest$ is determined by the number of times it appears in the leaves of the trees where $ \Xtest$ falls.